kushaltirumala/ocr/README.md

 - detecting more than digits (extending to characters)

-To run the code with your own handrawn image: take an picture or screenshot of a digit, turn the image into 20pixels by 20 pixels, add it as the image (change <code>Image im = </code>), and run <code>python ocr.py</code>
+To run the code with your own handrawn image: take an picture or screenshot of a digit, turn the image into 20pixels by 20 pixels, add it as the image (change <code>im = Image.open('nameofimagefilehere') </code>), and run <code>python ocr.py</code>